jramkiss/jramkiss.github.io/_posts/2020-05-08-beta-and-dirichlet-distributions.md

 ## Beta Distribution

-In a Bayesian setting, we'll want to use the Binomial distribution as the likelihood for the favourite color blue problem.
+In a Bayesian setting, we'll want to use the Binomial distribution as the likelihood for the favourite color problem mentioned above.
 This would mean placing a prior on $p$, which is a probability and needs to be between $[0, 1]$.
 It's possible to use any probability density whose domain is $[0,1]$, however we prefer a distribution that would leave us with an analytic posterior.
 For a Binomial likelihood this is the Beta distribution, meaning Beta is a conjugate prior for the Binomial.

 Samples from the Beta distribution can be thought of as potential probabilities of success, $p$, for the Binomial.
 The Beta distribution itself is parameterized by $(\alpha, \beta)$ which determine its location and scale.
 Below are plots of samples from the Beta distribution with different parameters, notice that all the samples are between $(0, 1)$.